Wyoming Rocky Mountain Bighorn Sheep Hunt

 For Wyoming bighorn sheep application assistance or questions please reach out to WTA TAGS: (800)-755-8247 or by email[email protected]

 Fully guided hunt cost is dependent on area drawn but will range from $8,500-$12,500

-Accomodations will range from tent camps to lodge based accomodations depending on tag drawn.
+Accommodations will range from tent camps to lodge based accommodations depending on tag drawn.